 Each year the Foundation presents the “Knight of Freedom” award to outstanding figures who contribute to the promotion of the values of General Kazimierz Pulaski, i.e. freedom, justice and democracy.
 It is also the home to the Women in Internation Security Poland network.

 The Casimir Pulaski Foundation ranks first among Polish Think Tanks dealing with defence and national security according to the ‘Global Go To Think Tank Index’ report in 2018, 2019 and 2020.

-The Casimir Pulaski Foundation has a partnership status with the Council of Europe.
+The Foundation also has the status of a partner organization of the Council of Europe.

 Secure and democratic Poland as a part of the Integrated West in a stable international community.

 The mission of the Foundation Casimir Pulaski is to strengthen Poland’s security, actively support European integration, stability and democratic values, and foster the creation of and upholding an international order based on respect for international law, through inspiring and influencing public debate and decision-making processes.

 Values central to the Casimir Pulaski Foundation are those that were also the closest to heart of it’s patron – freedom, justice, and democracy.